 MOD RCC/14A1/86

-43 6.1.1 Each administration* shall, subject to applicable national law, establish the charges to be collected from its customers.
-The level of the charges is a national matter; however, in establishing these charges, administrations* should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+43 6.1.1 Each administration/operating agency shall, subject to applicable national law, establish the charges to be collected from its customers.
+The level of the charges is a national matter; however, in establishing these charges, administrations/operating agencies should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.

 Reasons: Editorial corrections to the Russian version and addition of “operating agencies”.